5 JavaScript Function Things I Regret Not Knowing Earlier

 The interesting part is what happens when they are called.

-declaration syntax are hoisted to the top of their scope.
+Functions declared using the standard function declaration syntax are hoisted to the top of their scope.
 This means you can call them before they’re defined in the code, and they’ll still work.

 2. Arrow functions and this binding